Mucus In Your Stool With IBS: Causes & When To Worry

 - Weight loss, anemia, fever, and unclear mucus (with pus or blood) are not a part of IBS; you should get tested immediately.

 - If you have such symptoms, your doctor will ask you to do some blood and stool tests.

 - Usually, the definitive diagnosis of ulcerative colitis and Crohn’s disease is by colonoscopy.

 - Treatment includes a drug called “mesalazine,” and in more severe cases, corticosteroids and other medicines may be tried.

-- Most commonly (60%): Fibrous adhesions around your bowel loops (especially if you have previous operations inside your abdomen).
+- Fibrous adhesions around your bowel loops, especially if you’ve had previous surgeries in your abdomen.

-- When a bowel loop is stuck inside a hernia.
+- A bowel loop getting stuck inside a hernia.

-- A block by a cancer mass like colon cancer.
+- A blockage caused by a cancerous mass, such as colon cancer.

-- Volvulus: when stomach or intestine twists around itself.
+- Volvulus, which is when the stomach or intestine twists around itself.

-- The main symptom of intestinal obstruction is “absolute constipation”; when you poop, you only pass clear mucus without a stool (unlike mucus in stool with IBS).
+- The primary symptom of intestinal obstruction is “absolute constipation”; when you have a bowel movement, you only pass clear mucus without any stool (unlike mucus in stool with IBS).

-- Usually associated with severe distension, abdominal cramps.
+- It’s usually associated with severe distension and abdominal cramps.